vtex-apps/reviews-and-ratings/docs/README.md

 - **Allow Anonymous Reviews** - If unchecked, only logged-in customers will be able to review products.

 - **Require Admin Approval** - Checking this box activates the review moderation system.
 Newly submitted reviews will not be displayed on the store until an admin approves them in the Admin account.
-For more details, see the App behavior section below.
+For more information, see the [App behavior](#app-behavior) section below.

 - **Ask For Reviewer Location** - Checking this box activates an optional review field.
 Customers that submit reviews will be asked to enter their current location (example: "Boston, MA").